cmdoret/Acastellanii_genome_analysis/README.md

-# _Acanthamoeba castellanii_ genome assembly and analysis
+# _Acanthamoeba castellanii_ genome analysis

 > TODO: Define conda environments for the remaining rules to minimize dependencies

 ## Description
 This repository contains scripts and documentation related to the analysis and comparison of the _Acanthamoeba castellanii_ genome from strains C3 and Neff.

+## Installation

+The pipeline is written using snakemake and manages dependencies using conda.
+Most of the pipeline steps are run inside self-contained conda environments, which are automatically built upon execution.
+There are two dependencies which cannot be installed using conda and need to be installed separately.

+**Dependencies:**

+* python3.7+
+    + snakemake
+    + pandas
+    + numpy
+* conda
+* dnaglider
+* MCScanX

+Additionally, the input data must be provided (annotations, genomes, )
 ## Usage

  The analyses are separated into distinct workflows in the `rules` directory.
- The whole analysis pipeline can be run using snakemake (data not available yet):
+ The whole analysis pipeline can be run using snakemake as follows:

  ```snakemake --use-conda -j4```